A R T I C L E S O F A S S O C I A T I O N

 a) The shareholders in General Meeting shall decide on the distribution of dividend.

-b) Dividend of up to 5% shall be paid to the ‘B’ shareholders in priority of any other dividend payments.
-The dividend is cumulative – although cumulative dividends shall be payable for a maximum of three years prior to the year in which the cumulative dividend is passed, and financial years prior to a financial year in which cumulative dividends for three preceding years have been passed shall not be included for the purpose of later cumulative dividends.
+b) Preferential dividend of up to 5% shall be paid to the B shareholders in priority of any other dividend payments.
+The dividend is cumulative – although accumulated dividends shall be payable for a maximum of three years prior to the year in which the distribution of accumulated preferential dividend is adopted, and financial years prior to a financial year in which accumulated dividends for three preceding years have been adopted shall not be included for the purpose of subsequently accumulated preferential dividends.

-c) When any remaining cumulative dividend from prior years has been paid to the ‘B’ shareholders, together with an additional 5% for the current year, dividend of up to 5% shall be paid to the ‘A’ shareholders.
+c) When any remaining accumulated dividend from prior years has been paid to the B shareholders, together with an additional 5% for the current year, dividend of up to 5% shall be paid to the A shareholders.

-In the event of the Company being wound up, the ‘A’ shares and the ‘B’ shares shall participate in the distribution to the shareholders on an equal footing, although the rules in Article 18 above on the entitlement of the ‘B’ shareholders to cumulative dividends, if any, shall apply correspondingly.
+In the event of the Company being wound up, the A shares and the B shares shall participate in the distribution to the shareholders on an equal footing, although the rules in Article 18 above on the entitlement of the B shareholders to accumulated dividends, if any, shall apply correspondingly.